FAST: Foreground-aware Diffusion with Accelerated Sampling Trajectory for Segmentation-oriented Anomaly Synthesis: Experiments

 \subsection{Implementation Details.}

-\textbf{Datasets.} We evaluate FAST on two widely-used industrial anomaly segmentation benchmarks: \textbf{MVTec-AD}~\cite{bergmann2019mvtec} and \textbf{BTAD}~\cite{btad}.
+\textbf{Datasets.} We evaluate FAST on two widely-used industrial anomaly segmentation benchmarks: {MVTec-AD}~\cite{bergmann2019mvtec} and {BTAD}~\cite{btad}.
 For each anomaly class, we synthesize image–mask pairs using normal images, binary masks, and text prompts describing anomaly semantics.
-A total of 500 samples are generated per class, with approximately one-third used for training and the remainder reserved for evaluation. \textbf{Evaluation Metrics.} We report performance using \textbf{mean Intersection over Union (mIoU)} and \textbf{pixel-wise accuracy (Acc)}, following standard practice in anomaly segmentation. \textbf{Baselines.} FAST is compared against six representative anomaly synthesis approaches: CutPaste~\cite{li2021cutpaste}, DRAEM~\cite{zavrtanik2021draem}, GLASS~\cite{glass}, the GAN-based SOTA method DFMGAN~\cite{dfmgan}, and diffusion-based SOTA models Anomaly Diffusion~\cite{hu2024anomalydiffusion} and RealNet~\cite{zhang2024realnet}.
+A total of 500 samples are generated for each anomaly type within a class, with approximately one-third used for training and the remainder reserved for evaluation.
+This design ensures sufficient structural diversity while maintaining training efficiency. \textbf{Mask Generation Strategy.} Our mask synthesis consists of two complementary components: (i) geometric augmentation of real anomaly masks via operations like rotation and flipping; (ii) synthesis of new masks using a Latent Diffusion Model (LDM) pre-trained on real anomaly mask examples, which follows the protocol of AnomalyDiffusion~\cite{hu2024anomalydiffusion}.
+All synthesized masks undergo manual screening to guarantee visual realism, structural diversity, and consistency with typical industrial abnormal structures. \textbf{Evaluation Metrics.} We report performance using mean intersection over union (mIoU) and pixel-wise accuracy (Acc), following standard practice in anomaly segmentation. \textbf{Baselines.} FAST is compared against six representative anomaly synthesis approaches: CutPaste~\cite{li2021cutpaste}, DRAEM~\cite{zavrtanik2021draem}, GLASS~\cite{glass}, the GAN-based SOTA method DFMGAN~\cite{dfmgan}, and diffusion-based SOTA models Anomaly Diffusion~\cite{hu2024anomalydiffusion} and RealNet~\cite{zhang2024realnet}.
 To simulate realistic deployment scenarios, we pair all generation methods with lightweight segmentation networks, including Segformer~\cite{xie2021segformer}, BiSeNet V2~\cite{yu2021bisenet}, and STDC~\cite{stdc}. {As our method adopts the same prompt-driven synthesis setup as AnomalyDiffusion~\cite{hu2024anomalydiffusion}, we omit the details here for brevity.
 Full specifications of the textual configuration, as well as other implementation details, including dataset preprocessing, sampling schedules, loss weights, and hyperparameter settings, are provided in the Supplementary Materials~\ref{TC}.}